Dilepton Radiation from Strongly Interacting Systems: Introduction

 In this paper, we review the current status of dilepton spectroscopy in relativistic heavy-ion collisions.
 We in particular address continuum radiation as an observable for QCD matter under conditions of high temperature and energy density as formed in (ultra-)relativistic collisions of heavy ions.
 An important aspect for the understanding of such continuum radiation is the coupling of virtual photons to hadrons via intermediary vector mesons which is also discussed in some detail.
 To cover the current experimental situation we report recent measurements concluded at GSI/SIS18, BNL/RHIC and CERN/SPS/LHC.
 Dileptons are also the proper tool to study medium modifications of hadrons in cold (\myie nuclear ground state) matter.
 The extraction of medium-modifications requires a detailed knowledge of the coupling of virtual photons to hadrons in vacuum.
 This aspect is related to electromagnetic transition form factors of hadrons in the time-like region, which governs the electromagnetic decay of excited hadronic states.
 We will also touch this topic and will discuss the relevance/connection to the heavy-ion program.
 In the following section we will start with a short survey about the phenomenology of relativistic heavy-ion collisions.
 We will introduce the so-called ``standard model'' of heavy-ion collisions and characterize various stages of the reaction.

-In Sec.~\ref{sec:pheno} we will address experimental aspects of dilepton spectroscopy and discuss the difference between dimuon and dielectron detection.
-An introduction to the theoretical foundations of dilepton spectroscopy is presented in Sec.~\ref{sec:theory}.
-Sec.~\ref{sec:exp}, finally, is devoted to experimental results and comparisons to model calculations.
-We finish with an status and outlook.
+In Sec.\,\ref{sec:pheno} we will address experimental aspects of dilepton spectroscopy and discuss the difference between dimuon and dielectron detection.
+An introduction to the theoretical foundations of dilepton spectroscopy is presented in Sec.\,\ref{sec:theory}.
+Sec.\,\ref{sec:exp}, finally, is devoted to experimental results and comparisons to model calculations.
+We finish with a status and outlook.